Return to the main TTYtter page

 is called when a tweet is about to be URL-encoded and sent, allowing you

-to implement your own tweet preprocessor (such as, say, a URL-shortening
+to implement your own tweet preprocessor (such as, say, a translation or

 service).
 The new tweet should be returned as a single response.
 After the